 eCLIP Data Processing and Quality Control

 We collected 318 eCLIP experiments of 112 unique RBPs from the ENCODE data portal (encodeprojects.org, released and processed by July 2017). eCLIP data was processed through the ENCODE 3 uniform data processing pipeline and peaks with score 1,000 were used in our analysis.
 We then removed peaks overlapped with blacklisted regions.
 We further separated the peaks into coding regions and the noncoding regions in our analysis to infer the selection pressure.
+We also provide versions of the eCLIP peaks that are annotated by RBP’s function, such as splicing – which is the most common function aside from RNA binding (see radar.gersteinlab.org).

+Universal RADAR Score

 Cross-population conservation inference

-For each RBP, we
+The cross-population conservation score consists of two components.
+The Shannon entropy considers the length effect of the RBPs while the selection pressure inference aims to determine the conservation of regions.
+For the Shannon entropy, for each RBP, we define f to be

+f=ninntotal (1)

+where nin represents the number of 1KG variants falling in that RBP, and ntotal to be the total number of 1KG variants (fixed number).
+In this way, f takes into account the coverage of an RBPs binding site, since a larger coverage is more likely to have a larger value of nin.
+The Shannon entropy is therefore equal to

+Sf=1+f×log2f+(1-f)×log2(1-f) (2)

-used germline variants from the 1,000 Genomes Project to infer the selection pressure of its binding sites by evaluating the enrichment of rare variants.
-Specifically, for any RBP, suppose its binding peaks contain nr rare variants (DAF<= 0.005) and nc common variants.
-The percentage of rare variants is defined as
+We then calculate the selection pressure from the enrichment of rare germline variants from the 1,000 Genomes Project.
+Our analysis at each step is separated into coding and noncoding parts.
+For a given RBP, we suppose its binding peaks contain nr rare variants (DAF≤0.005) and nc common variants.
+The percentage of rare variants in that RBP’s binding peaks is defined as

 ρ=nrnr+nc (1)

-In order to correct for potential GC bias, we first binned the genome into 500 base pair bins and grouped them according to their GC percentage.
-For RBP with GC percentage g, we only selected the bin group with closest GC to calculate the background rare variant percentage ρbg.
-As a result, the adjusted enrichment of rare variants was defined as
+The value of ρ is often confounded by factors such as GC content or sequencing depth.
+In order to correct for potential GC content bias, we bin the genome into 500 base pair bins and group them according to their GC percentage.
+Then we compute the background rare variant percentage using the same rare and common variants from 1,000 Genomes Project for each group (See Supplement).
+For a given RBP with GC percentage g, we select the background group with closest GC, to obtain a background rare variant percentage ρbg.
+Therefore, after adjusting for GC bias, the enrichment of rare variants is defined to be

-ρadj=ρρbg (2)
+ρadj=ρρbg (3)

-Regions with ρadj larger than 1 suggested a purifying selection.
+RBPs with a ρadj larger than 1 suggests a higher than expected selection pressure.
+We then adjust the species conservation entropy score as follows